Jakky27/UW-Plant-Map/reports/Weekly Report - Week 9.md

 * Handle exceptions and HTTP errors in backend

 ### Progress and Issues
+* Add more testings for both frontend and backend
+* Implementing the user case of selecting a plant from map
+* Implementing the report function
+* Adding dubugging tools in the backend
+* Fully implemented the image function (add image in a submission and get the image)
+* Fixed unknown server side bugs (which turns out to be a bug from Azure docs)

 ### Plans for Next Week
 * Finishing touches on frontend reporting use case.
+* Get more user feedbacks
+* Prepare for the final release and presentation

 ________________